Zeyu-Li/unity-user-guide/README.md

 3. Spot light - like that of a lamp
 4. Light Area - light emitted from an area

-From there, we can change some properties of the lights.
+From there, we can change some properties of the lights:

 * range - range of light source
 * color - color of light